 A video of your baseball skills.

 Preparing for contact with coaches these days requires a video.
-Having a skills video has become a necessity for recruits (it’s currently the only way to get in front of D1 coaches) and requests for videos are common.
+Having an updated skills video has become a necessity for recruits and requests for videos are common, especially if you aren’t in the immediate area.
 College coaches use video for initial evaluation and to help build their list of players to go see in person.
-Players get recruited from video all the time.
+Players get recruited from video all the time and any initial outreach via email or DM should include your most recent skills video.
 Also, it’s increasingly more common for commitments based on video with no in-person follow-up.

 Videos don’t need to be fancy or long, they just need to offer coaches a glimpse of your skills, athleticism, and baseball ability.
 To summarize it bluntly, video is a must.
 Luckily, we offer a free online course.
 You’ll have everything you need to create your own video in 1-2 hours.
 You can enroll for FREE by clicking HERE.
 Additional video resources and guides can be found on this website HERE.

 You’ll want to have contact information for your coaches and any other personal baseball references (scouts, opposing coaches, etc.) ready to text, email, or give to coaches.
 Having credible baseball references who know you and college baseball well and can vouch for your talents can make a big difference.
 You’ll want to make sure you ask people if it is okay to use them as a reference before giving their contact information out.

 Your parent/guardian’s tax forms from the past few years.

 These will be necessary when filling out your FAFSA financial aid forms.
 Check out our post on why these forms are so important.
 You need to get these forms done right and on time.
 The post includes tips and a list of official links that will help.